gasparka/thesis/docs/pyha.rst

 unit tests, this is essential for hardware design.

 In hardware, registers are also used to shorten the critical path, thus allowing higher clock rate.
-It is encouraged to register all the outputs of the design.
+It is encouraged to register all the outputs of Pyha designs.

-In digital design signals are assumed to exist between registers.
-Total delay between the registers determines the maximum sample rate.

-While registers can be used as class storage in software designs, they are also used as checkpoints on the signal paths, thus allowing high clock rates.

 Fixed-point designs